feathersjs/docs/databases/localstorage.md

 Run the example with `npm start` and go to [localhost:3030/messages](http://localhost:3030/messages).
 You will see the test Message that we created at the end of that file.

 ## React Native Usage

-TODO (EK): Make sure this actually works.
-Still a WIP.

 ```bash
 $ npm install feathers feathers-socketio feathers-hooks feathers-localstorage socket.io-client